-On 17 August 2015, the entertainment web site United Media Publishing published an article reporting that Yolanda Saldivar, the woman who killed singer Selena Quintanilla, was found dead in her prison cell:
+On 17 August 2015, the United Media Publishing website published an article reporting that Yolanda Saldivar, the woman who killed singer Selena Quintanilla, had been found dead in her prison cell:

 After spending nearly 20 years in prison for the murder of beloved Tejano superstar, Selena Quintanilla Perez, Yolanda Saldivar was found dead in her cell by deputies during a routine walk throuugh of the Mountain View unit in Gatesville, Texas.
 Attempts to resuscitate Saldivar proved futile as she appeared to have been dead for several hours before discovery.